 Roger M. Laverty III Drew H. Webb John E. Simmons Heidi L. Modaro Hortensia R. Gomez

 [FORM OF] INDEMNIFICATION AGREEMENT

-THIS INDEMNIFICATION AGREEMENT (this "Agreement") is made and entered into as of Delaware corporation (the "Company"), and ("Indemnitee").
+THIS INDEMNIFICATION AGREEMENT (this "Agreement") is made and entered into as of, by and between Farmer Bros.
+Co., aDelaware corporation (the "Company"), and("Indemnitee").